 Jana Whiddon, PhD, LMHC, E-RYT 500, C-IAYT

 I have been practicing and teaching yoga since 2002.
-My formal training has been diverse ranging from Vinyasa Flow, Ashtanga, Hot yoga, Yin yoga and most recently Integrative Yoga Therapy.
+My formal training has been diverse ranging from Vinyasa Flow, Ashtanga, Hot yoga, Yin yoga and Integrative Yoga Therapy.
 I am a Certified Yoga Therapist (C-IAYT), having completed the IYT yoga therapy training with Joseph and Lillian LePage and the training and credentialing process for the International Association of Yoga Therapists.
 I am also an E-RYT-500 with the Yoga Alliance.
 I have had the honor of training with many empowering yoga teachers and have a diverse teaching style.
 What is most important to me as a yoga teacher is cultivating an attitude of acceptance and gratitude within myself and with everyone in classes.
 Acceptance and gratitude are more challenging sentiments to experience in today's world, yet they provide a solid foundation for who we are.
-In my "other life" I am the Program Lead at Capella University for the Counseling and Psychology Department's Clinical and Research Residencies.
-I am also a mental health counselor and currently participate in research and practice in the area of complementary and alternative medicine and mental health, integrating yoga therapy philosophy into traditional mental health treatment.
-I am blessed to have so many life opportunities :-)
+In my "other life", I am a Faculty Lead and Graduate Instructor at Yorkville University in the Master of Arts in Counseling and Psychology Department.
+I am blessed to have so many life opportunities.

 Maya Beck, RYT 200

 My yoga practice began in 2013, drawn like many others to the physical benefits of asana practice.
 As I continued to learn about the other limbs of yoga, I found myself peeling back layers of mental, emotional and physical pain.
 In the space remaining, I grew a greater capacity for love and respect for myself and the world around me.
 It is equally challenging and freeing, empowering and humbling to practice yoga.
 I am so grateful for my many teachers, and honored to pass along the knowledge that has been shared with me.
 There is still so much to learn, and I am happy to be here to keep growing!
+I graduated from Yoga Pointe's 200 teacher training program in 2019 and have been teaching since 2020.
 When I am not at Yoga Pointe, I am usually painting, doing something outdoors, or hanging out with my dog, Tree.
 My goal for teaching is to embody the salutation, "namaste"... the light in me honors the light in you.
 I love meeting people in that space.
 So, namaste, and hope to see you soon!